IsmailM/Introgression-Tutorial/README.md

 * **Click on the little "+"** symbol below all prior specifications.
 In the taxon set editor window that opens, define a taxon set that is called "Oreochromini_Austrotilapiini".
 Select all seven taxon labels, and click the ">>" button to move them all to the field on the right-hand side of the window:<br><br>
 ![BEAUti screenshot](https://raw.githubusercontent.com/mmatschiner/Introgression-Tutorial/master/images/beauti3.png "BEAUti screenshot")

 * Click OK, and **do the same for another taxon set** with label "Haplochromini_Lamprologini", in which all taxa except "On" are placed in the field on the right-hand side.
 Click OK again.

+* **Create a third taxon set**, with label "Lamprologini", which includes the five *Neolamprologus* species Br, Gr, Ma, Ol, and Pu in the field on the right-hand side.
+Click OK.
 The Priors tab should now look like this:<br><br>
 ![BEAUti screenshot](https://raw.githubusercontent.com/mmatschiner/Introgression-Tutorial/master/images/beauti4.png "BEAUti screenshot")

+*